 In the HTML view right-click anywhere and choose Reformat HTML.

 I want to indent, how should I indent my source?

-There is no standard or rule on how you should indent your code.
-Some people indent their code with one or more space, and others indent their code with the Tab key.
-Regardless of how you decide to indent your code it is important that you, others, and the editors you use have all the same rules for indenting your code.
+There is no standard or rule on how to indent your code.
+Some people indent their code with one or more space, and others indent their code with the Tab.
+Regardless of how you decide to indent your code, the important thing is to make sure anyone editing the file indents lines the same way.

 Why do some pages have no indentation?

-Today, many pages use CMS or other scripts to generate the HTML code that may not be indenting the code when created.
+Today, many pages use CMS (content management system) or other scripts to generate the HTML code that may not be indenting the code when created.
 Also, some websites may compact or compress their HTML code to help reduce the size of the file to reduce bandwidth and increase the download speed.